-In case of a natural disaster like Hurricane Harvey, one of the first things a business should do is inform customers of the situation.
+In case of a natural disaster, one of the first things a business should do is inform customers of the situation.
 This means updating your website, posting on your social media accounts, and changing your phone recordings and voicemail greetings.

 Uploading a new announcement, or message that plays when callers dial your main phone line, is a quick way to convey changes in your business's status during the storm.
 It's also a good idea to have your team update their individual voicemail greetings to reflect the situation.
 Employees can dial to their voicemail boxes and record a new message using their cell phone.
 This way, callers who skip your phone menu will have a second opportunity to hear the message.